tulane-cmps6610-fall-2025/problem-set-03-YifeiSun01/answers.md

 - **1b.**

 Because we are checking by index of every element in the list to see if it is the element we are looking or not, the work and span are both $O(n)$.
-This is calculated when only counting the comparison operation we are doing.